cvedovini/wp-linkedin/readme.txt

 and `class`.

-To customize the rendering of the shortcodes you must create a `linkedin` folder in your theme and then copy the template file you want to modify.
+To customize the rendering of the shortcodes you must create a `linkedin` folder in your theme or in the `wp-content` folder and then copy the template file you want to modify.
 The default template files are located in the plugin's `templates` folder.

 See this post for more details on customization: [Showing more of your LinkedIn profile with WP-LinkedIn](http://vedovini.net/more-wp-linkedin)